Office No. 106A, B-Wing Kanakia Wall Street,

 Investing in Distressed Asset Funds can offer substantial

-rewards as these assets have the potential for high returns if
+rewards as these assets have the

 the distressed companies recover or if the assets are